HL7/smart-app-launch/spec/index.md

-If the app was launched from an EHR, the app adds a `launch` scope and a `launch={launch id}` URL parameter, echoing the value it received from the EHR to bind to the EHR context of this launch notification.
+If the app was launched from an EHR, the app adds a `launch` scope and a `launch={launch id}` URL parameter, echoing the value it received from the EHR to be associated with to the EHR context of this launch notification.

 *Apps using the <span class="label label-primary">standalone launch</span> flow
 won't have a `launch` id at this point.
 These apps can declare launch context